tc39/proposal-ses/README.md

 *implementatiion-defined* is not genuine non-determinism.
 On a given implementation, operations which are only implementation-defined will operate in the same manner.
 They should be fail-stop reproducible when run on the same implementation.
-To make use of this, we would need to pin down what we mean by "same implementation", which seems difficult.
+To make use of this for replay, we would need to pin down what we mean by "same implementation", which seems difficult.

+### The punch line

+However, even without pinning down the precise meaning of "implementation defined", a computation which is limited to implementation-defined fail-stop determinism cannot read covert and side channels that are not otherwise provided to it.
+Nothing can practically prevent signalling on covert and side channels, but approximations to determinism can practically prevent confined computations for perceiving these signals.

 ## Discussion